Why is my period late? 10 reasons why your period is late (not pregnant)

 4. Birth control

 Another common culprit behind a late or missing period?
 Hormonal contraception methods.
-Birth control pills, IUDs, the patch, and the ring may cause some folks to skip periods, particularly when you’ve just started that particular method of BC and your body is settling into its new rhythm.
+Birth control pills, Intrauterine Devices(IUDs), the patch, and the ring may cause some folks to skip periods, particularly when you’ve just started that particular method of BC and your body is settling into its new rhythm.
 Certain types of hormonal birth control may put a halt to your period altogether (this is especially true of the Mirena or Skyla IUD).6

 Talk to your healthcare provider or ObGyn if you’re concerned about a missing period and you’re on hormonal BC.
 In the meantime, check out our recent article about birth control bleeding (called breakthrough bleeding) and how it’s different from your “typical” menstrual period.